INFORMATION FOR EVENT ORGANISERS

 There is always stock leftover in the cupboard so please check before you do your shopping for your event.
 Try to use what's there or it risks being wasted (for example crisps going out of date) so please head there first.
 Referring back to previous sales made at the event will also help you buy the right amount.

 If your event is on the school premises you need to ensure that the hall (plus any other classrooms required) is booked.
-You'll also need to secure Mr. A's time to open up/lock up the school for the event.
-Please see Mrs. Waring in the school office to arrange this.
+You'll also need to secure the caretaker's time to open up/lock up the school for the event.
+Please see the school office to arrange this.